sergiitk/grfc-proposal/A106-xds-unified-matcher-and-cel.md

 #### Unified Matcher: Filter Integration

-When implementing Unified Matcher API, a filter must define the following:
+When implementing Unified Matcher API, a filter must define the following for each [Unified Matcher: `Matcher`] field in its config:

--   Supported protocol-specific actions (see [Unified Matcher: `OnMatch`]).
+1. Supported protocol-specific actions.
--   Supported [Unified Matcher: Input Extensions].
+2. Supported [Unified Matcher: Input Extensions].
--   Supported [Unified Matcher: Matching Extensions], including any additional limitations on their inputs. > [!WARNING] TODO(sergiitk): remove, clarify this is based on return type of > the input
--   Filter-specific default no-match behavior (f.e. xDS resource NACK).
+3. Filter-specific behavior for unsuccessful matches.

+Note that the selection of input extensions defines the [Unified Matcher: Matching Extensions] that can be used with the filter.

+##### Protocol-Specific Actions

+Protocol-specific actions are used in [`OnMatch.action`][Unified Matcher: `OnMatch`] and may be any protocol-specific message packed into [`TypedExtensionConfig`].

+The filter implementing the Unified Matcher API must define the set of protocol-specific actions it supports.
+If an action is not supported, gRPC will NACK the xDS resource.

+The filter must define the supported fields and proto validation rules for each protocol-specific action.

+##### Behavior for Unsuccessful Matches

+The match is considered unsuccessful:

+1. If no match found after evaluating the [Unified Matcher: `Matcher`] AND
+2.  `on_no_match` field is unset OR its evaluation is unsuccessful.

+The filter may define any behavior for an unsuccessful match, f.e.
+NACK the xDS resource, failing open/closed, etc.

 #### Unified Matcher: `Matcher`

-While the Unified Matcher API allows for matcher trees of arbitrary depth, gRPC will reject any matcher definition with a tree depth g the xDS resource.
+While the Unified Matcher API allows for matcher trees of arbitrary depth, gRPC will reject any matcher definition with a tree depth greater than `16`, NACKing the xDS resource.

 We will support the following fields in the